CCBill/restful-api-guide/README.md

 * **Merchant Secret:**  This is the password that was setup for authentication of this API.

-* **Strong Customer Authentication (SCA):** European laws, such as[PSD2](https://ccbill.com/blog/what-is-psd2), require the use of SCA, such as the [3DS](https://ccbill.com/kb/3d-secure-2) protocol, for online payment processing.
+* **Strong Customer Authentication (SCA):** European laws, such as [PSD2](https://ccbill.com/blog/what-is-psd2), require the use of SCA, such as the [3DS](https://ccbill.com/kb/3d-secure-2) protocol, for online payment processing.
 When an EU-based cardholder makes a payment online, SCA is initiated.
 Merchants can use CCBill's Advanced Widget and its functions to facilitate strong customer authentication.

 ## The Payment Flow